3coma3/btrfs-backup/MANUAL.md

 > Configuration files override the variables defined in the script, and command line options (where applicable) take precedence over both the configuration files and the script defaults.

 ### Configuration variables

 `config_locations`

-This array holds the locations where a configuration file (specified by the `config` variable or by using the `-c` option), is to be searched when only a file name was specified, with no directory information.
+This array holds the locations where a configuration file (specified by the `config` variable or by using `--config`), is to be searched when only a file name was specified, with no directory information.

 It defaults to these locations: